aminajavaid30/ai_nexus_herald_production/README.md

 MIT License

 ## Acknowledgements
-Built as part of **AAIDC2025** - #AgenticAIDeveloperCertification2025 - using Streamlit, LangGraph, FastAPI, and GROQ API.
+Built as part of **AAIDC2025** - #AgenticAIDeveloperCertification2025 - using Streamlit, LangGraph, FastAPI, GROQ API, and OpenAI API.